 Lone Star College Promise

-The LSC Promise program is designed to reduce financial barriers to college and provide students with assistance to navigate and complete the FAFSA (Free Application for Federal Student Aid) and the admissions process to attend Lone Star College.
+The College Promise program is designed to reduce financial barriers to college and provide students with assistance to navigate and complete the FAFSA (Free Application for Federal Student Aid) or TASFA (Texas Application for State Financial Aid) and the admissions process to attend Lone Star College.

 12 Credit Hours